On the multiplier spectrum of polynomials: The multiplier spectrum morphism is generically injective for polynomials

 \subsection{Pre-simple polynomials and the case $d\geq4$}

-A particular class of rational maps, namely simple rational maps, plays a role in the proof of Theorem \ref{ratgeninj} in \cite{JX23} (see \cite[Theorem 3.3]{JX23}).
+A particular class of rational maps, namely simple rational maps, plays a key role in the proof of Theorem~\ref{ratgeninj} in \cite{JX23} (see \cite[Theorem~3.3]{JX23}).
 This notion was introduced by Pakovich \cite{Paksimple}.
 A rational map $f\in\C(z)$ of degree $d\geq2$ is \emph{simple} if it has exactly $2d-2$ distinct critical values in $\P^1(\C)$.
-By the Riemann–Hurwitz formula, every $f\in\C(z)$ of degree $d$ has exactly $2d-2$ critical points counting with multiplicity.
+By the Riemann–Hurwitz formula, every $f\in\C(z)$ of degree $d$ has exactly $2d-2$ critical points counted with multiplicity.
 Hence, a simple rational map is a rational map with all critical points of multiplicity $1$ such that no two distinct critical points map to the same value.

-For rational maps, simplicity is a natural notion since simple rational maps of degree $d\geq2$ form a non-empty Zariski open subset of $\Rat_d(\C)$.
+For rational maps, simplicity is a natural notion since simple rational maps of degree $d\geq2$ form a Zariski open and dense subset of $\Rat_d(\C)$.
 However, every polynomial $f\in\C[z]$ of degree $d\geq2$ has a critical point of multiplicity $d-1$ at $\infty$.
 Thus, $f$ is simple if and only if $d=2$.
-The notion of simplicity is not useful for polynomials.
-To overcome this, we introduce a modified notion for polynomials: \begin{Def} A polynomial $f(z)\in\C[z]$ of degree $d\geq2$ is called \emph{pre-simple} if it has exactly $d-1$ distinct critical values in $\C$. \end{Def} We show that most statements in \cite{Paksimple} concerning simplicity for rational maps also hold for pre-simplicity for polynomials.
-In particular, we obtain a polynomial version (Theorem \ref{poly33}) of \cite[Theorem 3.3]{JX23}, which yields a proof of Theorem \ref{polygeninj} for $d\geq4$.
-Most proofs in this section are minor modifications of those in \cite{Paksimple}; we provide complete details for the reader's convenience.
+The notion of simplicity is thus ill-suited for polynomials.
+To overcome this, we introduce a modified notion for polynomials: \begin{Def} A polynomial $f(z)\in\C[z]$ of degree $d\geq2$ is called \emph{pre-simple} if it has exactly $d-1$ distinct critical values in $\C$. \end{Def} Note that $d-1$ is the maximum possible number of distinct finite critical values for a polynomial of degree $d$.
+We show that most statements in \cite{Paksimple} concerning simple rational maps admit analogues for pre-simple polynomials.
+In particular, we obtain a polynomial version (Theorem~\ref{poly33}) of \cite[Theorem~3.3]{JX23}, which yields a proof of Theorem~\ref{polygeninj} for $d\geq4$.
+Most proofs in this subsection are minor modifications of those in \cite{Paksimple}; we provide complete details for the reader's convenience.